French frigate Amiral Ronarc'h

-Amiral Ronarc'h (D660) is a French Navy defence and intervention frigate and the lead ship of her class, launched in 2022 and to be commissioned in 2026.
+Amiral Ronarc'h (D660) is a French Navy defence and intervention frigate and the lead ship of her class, launched in 2022 was to be commissioned in 2026, though this was subsequently delayed into early 2027.
 She is named after Admiral Pierre Alexis Ronarc'h.

 Design and description

 Amiral Ronarc'h has a length of 122 m, a beam of 17.7 m, and her displacement is 4500 t.
 The ship is powered by combined diesel and diesel (CODAD) propulsion with total power output of 32000 kW.
 Her maximum speed is 27 kn, range of 5000 NM while cruising at 15 kn, and endurance up to 45 days.
 The frigate could accommodate 150 personnel, including the usual complement of 110 ship crew and 15 crew for the helicopter detachment.

+2016 model of a Frégate de défense et d'intervention.

 She is armed with one Oto Melara 76 mm Super Rapid gun and two 20 mm Nexter Narwhal remote controlled weapon station.
-For surface warfare, Amiral Ronarc'h are equipped with eight Exocet MM40 Block 3 anti-ship missiles, and two Sylver A50 8-cell vertical launch system for 16 MBDA Aster 15/30 anti-aircraft missiles.
+For surface warfare, Amiral Ronarc'h is equipped with eight Exocet MM40 Block 3c anti-ship missiles, and two Sylver A50 8-cell vertical launch system for 16 MBDA Aster 15/30 anti-aircraft missiles.
 For anti-submarine warfare, she is equipped with two twin 324 mm torpedo tubes for MU90 Impact torpedoes.
-The ship also equipped with non-lethal weapon systems for asymmetrical warfare In 2025 it was decided that all frigates of the class were to be upgraded to incorporate 32 VLS tubes for Aster 15/30 SAMs, instead of 16, as well as to carry Mistral Simbad-RC point-defence SAM, in particular for defence against UAVs.
+The ship is also equipped with non-lethal weapon systems for asymmetrical warfare In 2025 it was decided that all frigates of the class were to be upgraded to incorporate 32 VLS cells for Aster 15/30 SAMs, instead of 16, as well as to carry the Mistral Simbad-RC point-defence SAM, in particular for defence against UAVs.
 The specific timing for these upgrades on Amiral Ronarc'h is yet to be determined.

-Her electronic system and sensors consisted of Thales Sea Fire 500 multi-function active electronically scanned array search and track radar, Aquilon integrated communication and identification friend or foe system, SETIS 3.0 combat management system, Kingklip Mark II hull-mounted sonar, CAPTAS-4 towed sonar, Thales SENTINEL electronic support measures suite and CANTO anti-torpedo decoys.
+Her electronic system and sensors consists of Thales Sea Fire 500 multi-function active electronically scanned array search and track radar, Aquilon integrated communication and identification friend or foe system, SETIS 3.0 combat management system, Kingklip Mark II hull-mounted sonar, CAPTAS-4 towed sonar, Thales SENTINEL electronic support measures suite and CANTO anti-torpedo decoys.

-Amiral Ronarc'h also has a hangar and flight deck at stern and could accommodate one SDAM UAV and one NH90 or Guépard Marine (H160M) helicopter equipped with MU90 torpedoes and dipping sonar, air-to-surface missiles, and/or heavy machine gun.
-The frigate also carries two rigid-hull inflatable boats for patrolling or for Special Forces purpose.
+Amiral Ronarc'h also has a hangar and flight deck at the stern and could accommodate one SDAM UAV and one NH90 or Guépard Marine (H160M) helicopter equipped with MU90 torpedoes and dipping sonar, air-to-surface missiles, and/or heavy machine gun.
+The frigate also carries two rigid-hull inflatable boats for patrolling or for a Special Forces purpose.

 Construction and career

+The construction of the ship was started with the first steel cutting ceremony at the Naval Group shipyard in Lorient on 24 October 2019.
+Her keel was laid down on 17 December 2021.